 The resurrection of Jesus was a significant fact upon which the gospel was to be established.
 As stated earlier in 1 Corinthians 15:17, if Christ did not rise from the dead, then, your faith is futile, and you are still in your sins.
 Throughout the gospels, we see this fact of numerous witnesses to the resurrection being established and confirmed, especially by those who were alive and could verify this fact (1 Corinthians 15:6).

 In conclusion, the “gospel” or the good news is that God gave His only Son to die for our sins, guaranteeing salvation and eternal life with Christ.
-This is only possible because of the sinless life, death, and resurrection of Jesus, overcoming death and sin, and witnessed by many who were chosen by Christ.
+This is only possible because of the sinless life, death, and resurrection of Jesus, overcoming death and sin, and witnessed by many who Christ chose.
 His death is the propitiation for our sins.
 Salvation is only possible by faith in Christ, not a result of works but given to those who are called by grace (Ephesians 2:8-9)

 The bad news is that if you do not receive Christ in your life, you are still in your sins, condemned along with the world, and will receive judgment for your sins with eternal punishment and separation from God.